coleifer/huey/docs/shared_resources.rst

 * :py:meth:`Huey.pre_execute` - called right before a task is executed.
 The handler function should accept one argument: the task that will be executed.
-  Pre-execute hooks have an additional feature, which is they can raise a special :py:class:`CancelExecution` exception to signal to the consumer that the task should not be run.
+  Pre-execute hooks have an additional feature: they can raise a special :py:class:`CancelExecution` exception to instruct the consumer that the task should not be run.
 * :py:meth:`Huey.post_execute` - called after task has finished.
 The handler function should accept three arguments: the task that was executed, the return value, and the exception (if one occurred, otherwise is ``None``).